Trombov/FutureNNAimbot/README.md

 Also pull request at github is welcome!

 TODO:
-1. Empty object on screenshots for better detection
-2. Smooth aim
+1. Smooth aim
-3. Advanced RCS settings
+2. Advanced RCS settings
-4. Config testing for better recognizion
+3. Config testing for better recognizion